 It is hard to think that putting yourself first would be beneficial to dealing with your parents, but it is.
 You may be an only child, a reluctant caregiver, or a family member that is offering help out of guilt.
 It is best for all involved if you do not sacrifice your own sanity to provide care.
 It is important to try to delegate as many responsibilities to others.
-If you are dealing with a Narcissistic parent, you should read this article first.
+You have to make sure you focus on your own health as well.

 It is also important to remember, there is life after caregiving.
 You want a life to live when your parents are gone.
 That means nurturing and giving relationships, friendships attention as well.

 #1 Know your boundaries and limitations when providing care for elderly parents